Genentech/decima/README.md

 ## Preprint
 Please cite https://www.biorxiv.org/content/10.1101/2024.10.09.617507v3.
 Also see https://github.com/Genentech/decima-applications for all the code used to train and apply models in this preprint.

+## Requirements
+Decima has been tested on Ubuntu and MacOS using Python 3.9-3.12.

 ## Installation

 Install the package from PyPI,